RGraph is a JavaScript charts library based on

 the RGraph text

 function directly.
-The drawing API object has advantages in
+The drawing api object has advantages in

-that it supports adding tooltips and/or click
+that it supports adding tooltips and/or click/mousemove events

 to the text and is automatically redrawn for you.